 Note that under the ICJ, states are obligated to return runaways and escaped juvenile delinquents to their home state.21

 Has your child been detained in Nevada?
-Call our Clark County juvenile lawyers…
+Call our Clark County juvenile defense lawyers…

-If your child is facing delinquency or criminal charges in Nevada, call our Las Vegas criminal defense attorneys at for a FREE consultation.
-We will fight to get the matter resolved with no long-term consequences for the child.
+If your child is facing delinquency or has been accused of a crime in Nevada, call our Las Vegas criminal defense lawyers for a free consultation.
+Our law firm will fight to get the matter resolved with no long-term consequences for the child’s future.
+Our criminal defense attorneys have law offices throughout the state, including Las Vegas, Henderson, and Reno.
+We also practice personal injury law.

 For information about California juvenile law, read our article about California juvenile law.